MediaComem/comem-archidep/ex/heroku-deployment.md

-## Deploy applications from previous years' exercises
+## Deploy applications from previous years